MikeBishop/hubitat-holiday/README.md

 * [12/16/2022]  Added check for random producing identical output
 * [12/18/2022]  Option for staggering light updates
 * [10/30/2022]  Better handling of holiday modes and hub outages
+* [9/14/2024]   Advanced options for variables to integrate with other apps